syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img8.png)

-### Enable ScrollBar
+### Enable scrollbar

-EjChart provides scrollbar support to view the other portions of chart area which is not shown in the view port when zoomed, by setting true to **EnableScrollbar** option in **Zooming**.
+Chart provides scrollbar support to view other portions of chart area, which is not shown in the view port.
+By setting **EnableScrollbar** option to true in **Zooming**, you can view the other portions.

 {% highlight cshtml %}